23 Stylish Couple Looks for Every Kind of Plan

 Medium-wash denim jacket and jeans with crimson bandana and red sneakers, roadside diner mood (option 2)

-Denim-on-denim works when the washes are close but not identical, like cousins who get along at weddings.
-Crimson accents give the couple outfit a point of view without turning it into a uniform.
-Wear this for casual photos, road trips, diners, or weekend exploring.
-Pair with red sneakers, a bandana, and a plain tee to keep the denim from arguing.
+Denim-on-denim outfits look better when the washes are similar but not the same (think cousins that get along at a wedding).
+Crimson accents give the couple outfit a point of view without it becoming a uniform.
+Excellent for casual pictures, car trips, diners, or weekend adventures.
+Add red shoes, a bandana and plain tee to keep the denims from fighting.

 13. Seafoam Dress and Walnut Linen for Garden Party